Pythobit/Python-tutorial/Season 06 - Files in Python/Episode 05 - JSON Files in python.py/ReadME.md

 ```
-Run the Code in your Editor
+Run the Code in your Editor to get a better Understanding.
 ```